verilator/verilator/docs/guide/exe_verilator.rst

    :vlopt:`--debug --no-dump-tree <--dump-tree>` may be useful if the dump files are large and not desired.

+.. option:: --dump-tree-json

+   Rarely needed.
+Enable dumping Ast .json.tree debug files with dumping level 3, which dumps the standard critical stages.
+For details on the format, see the Verilator Internals manual.

 .. option:: --dump-tree-dot

    Rarely needed.
 Enable dumping Ast .tree.dot debug files in Graphviz